Lux et Memoria:

 01. OVERVIEW

-This is a product design project for Utrecht University's Interaction Technology Innovation course, focused on enchanting everyday objects by giving them that wow factor.
+This is a physical product design project for Utrecht University's Interaction Technology Innovation course, focused on enchanting everyday objects by giving them that wow factor.
 This research proposes a habit tracker that leverages 3D holographic technology to create an immersive and interactive environment for tracking, maintaining, and improving user habits.
 I collaborated with a team of six HCI students, where I co-led and designed the user research study to gather qualitative data.
 Moreover, I also served as the designated user researcher to understand and leverage previously validated UX studies to justify design decisions.

-This is a product design project for Utrecht University's Interaction Technology Innovation course, focused on enchanting everyday objects by giving them that wow factor.
+This is a physical product design project for Utrecht University's Interaction Technology Innovation course, focused on enchanting everyday objects by giving them that wow factor.
 This research proposes a habit tracker that leverages 3D holographic technology to create an immersive and interactive environment for tracking, maintaining, and improving user habits.
 I collaborated with a team of six HCI students, where I co-led and designed the user research study to gather qualitative data.
 Moreover, I also served as the designated user researcher to understand and leverage previously validated UX studies to justify design decisions.

 Role